Measuring Negative Campaigning across Languages with Large Language Models: A Study of 18 Million Tweets in 19 Countries

 Negative campaigning---commonly defined as ``any criticism levelled by one candidate against another during a campaign'' \parencite[23]{geerDefenseNegativityAttack2006}---has long been a feature of democratic politics.
-In ancient Athens, evidence of organized efforts to exile political rivals through ostracism can be found on pottery shards used as ballots \parencite{brenneOstrakaVomKerameikos2020}.
-Yet, recent scholarship has expressed growing concern that negativity in campaigning may be on the rise, particularly as political communication adapts to the affordances and logics of social media \parencite{auterNegativeCampaigningSocial2016,klingerAreCampaignsGetting2023, tornbergWhenPartiesLie2025}.
-These concerns go beyond matters of tone or style: negative campaigning can undermine democratic systems by eroding trust in political institutions \parencite{lauEffectsNegativePolitical2007} and fueling affective polarization \parencite{lauEffectMediaEnvironment2017, martinDeepeningRiftNegative2024}.
+In ancient Athens, organized efforts to exile political rivals through ostracism were inscribed on pottery shards used as ballots \parencite{brenneOstrakaVomKerameikos2020}.
+Yet recent scholarship has raised growing concern that negativity in campaigning may be increasing, particularly as political communication adapts to the affordances and logics of social media \parencite{auterNegativeCampaigningSocial2016,klingerAreCampaignsGetting2023,tornbergWhenPartiesLie2025}.
+These concerns are not merely stylistic: negative campaigning has been linked to lower trust in political institutions \parencite{lauEffectsNegativePolitical2007} and to rising affective polarization \parencite{lauEffectMediaEnvironment2017,martinDeepeningRiftNegative2024}.

-Despite its normative and empirical significance, and substantial research interest in the field, the political drivers of negative campaigning remain contested.
-Much existing research has focused on either individual-level factors (such as candidate traits) or system-level factors (such as electoral systems), and research has primarily focused on the US context \parencite{walterExplainingUseAttack2015}.
-In contrast, party-level factors and the dynamics of negative campaigning in multiparty contexts have received less attention \parencite{elmelund-praestekaerAmericanNegativityGeneral2010, walterWhenGlovesCome2013}.
-Especially lacking are large-scale cross-national studies capable of identifying how party characteristics shape negativity across diverse institutional and cultural settings \parencite{walterExplainingUseAttack2015}.
+Yet the political drivers of negative campaigning remain contested.
+Much existing research has focused on candidate-level factors such as personal characteristics and electoral competitiveness, largely in single-country settings and especially in the United States.
+While this literature has produced important insights, it is also shaped by assumptions that fit majoritarian, candidate-centered systems better than multiparty democracies, where parties are the key strategic actors and where coalition incentives structure electoral competition.
+As a result, party-level explanations—particularly those concerning governing status, ideological positioning, and related coalition dynamics—have received comparatively less systematic attention in large-scale cross-national analyses based on direct behavioral data \parencite{haselmayer2019negative,valliNai2020}.